GRIS-UdeM/ManuelGRIS/sources/spatgris-man-en.md

 movements of multichannel sound sources on a variable set of speakers.
-Several sources link modes and a trajectory system are provided to allow the spatialization of mono, stereo, quad, 5.1 or multichannel sources of up to eight channels. *ControlGRIS* doesn\'t handle audio, only data which is sent to *SpatGRIS*.
+Several sources link modes and a trajectory system are provided to allow the spatialization of mono, stereo, quad, 5.1 or multichannel sources of up to eight channels. *ControlGRIS* doesn't handle audio, only data which is sent to *SpatGRIS*.
 The audio itself is sent from the DAW directly to *SpatGRIS via BlackHole*.